 When PCB manufacturers design high temperature circuit boards, they must be aware of two things: heat distribution, and materials that are able to withstand extreme heat.
 Because materials play such a critical role in this type of PCB design, the process is also known as High-Tg PCB manufacturing, and requires expertise in thermal design.
-Thermal management for proper heat control can have a strong influence on cost, weight, size, and power requirements as well.
+Thermal management for proper heat control can also strongly influence cost, weight, size, and power requirements.

 PCB Heat Dissipation